Safety Measures in our Dental Practice

 To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing hand hygiene, providing tissues and no-touch receptacles to throw away used tissues, and offering facemasks.
 We follow routine cleaning and disinfection strategies, using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant, as well as appropriate sterilization of all tools and equipment.
 We also use facemasks and gloves for each patient per guidelines set by the FDA and CDC.

-While our office already adheres to these standard precautions, there are several other recommended protocols we are implementing to prevent the spread of COVID-19.
+While our office already adheres to these standard precautions, there are several other recommended protocols we have implemented to prevent the spread of COVID-19.

 Training and Educating Our Team